uberFoo/dwarf/doc/src/reference/built-in-types.md

 ## Vector / List {{hi: vector}}

-The vector type is esentially a wrapper for Rust's `Vec` type.
+The vector type is a wrapper for Rust's `Vec` type.
 That is to say that it is a growable array.

 At this time it's not possible to name the type of this, which is why there's a slash in the heading.